 Opinion piece written by John Maroney, CEO, SMSF Association

-Given it is the beginning of the financial year and many are considering starting or continuing pensions, it is timely to take a look at transition to retirement income stream options.
+Given the beginning of the new financial year is approaching, many are considering starting or continuing pensions.
+This also means, it is timely to take a look at transition to retirement income stream options.
 These streams allow people who have reached preservation age, to access your superannuation benefits without having to retire or leave their job – let’s explore this further.

 Since 1 July 2017, transition to retirement income streams have been divided into two distinct types – taxable and tax-free.
 Tax-free streams are eligible for a tax exemption on the earnings from assets that support the income stream, while the taxable ones are not.
 Previously, all streams were eligible for this tax exemption.

 This has had significant implications on how transition to retirement income streams are used strategically, as well as what happens to them when someone dies.
 The main regulatory restriction on retirement income streams is that there is a 10 per cent maximum annual payment and that lump sums cannot be taken.

 Tax free or not?